Analysis of time-stepping methods for the monodomain model: Accuracy of the numerical methods

-The difference in the performance of the methods between the 1D and 2D cases is due to the relative cost of solving the linear systems in 1D versus 2D, compared to the cost of evaluating the ionic functions.
-Besides the different linear solvers used, the implementation is done with MATLAB in 1D versus the compiled language Fortran90 for the 2D code.
+The difference in the performance of the methods between the 1D and 2D/3D cases is due to the relative cost of solving the linear systems in 1D versus 2D/3D, compared to the cost of evaluating the ionic functions.
+Besides the different linear solvers used, the implementation is done with MATLAB in 1D versus the compiled language Fortran for the 2D/3D code.
 In 1D, we use a direct solver with a tridiagonal matrix that makes the cost of solving the linear system about $1/16$ of doing one evaluation of the BR reaction terms.
-In 2D, we use an iterative solver that makes the cost of solving the linear system about 3 times more expensive than doing one evaluation of the BR reaction terms.
-The relative cost per time step of CN-RK4 compared to SBDF2 is lower in 2D (with ratio of 2.8) than in 1D (with ratio of 7.5).
-This fact combined with the larger accuracy at a given time-step of the Strang splitting gives a competitive advantage to CN-RK4 and over SBDF2 in 2D.
-A similar argument holds for CN-RK2.
+In 2D, we use an iterative solver that makes the cost of solving the linear system about 3 times more expensive than doing one evaluation of the reaction terms.